aditya-shanbhag-dev/vibreon/README.md

 # Vibreon

 Generate personalized short music videos by combining audio (uploaded or extracted from YouTube) with stock background videos, AI-generated lyrics, and audio effects.
+Vibreon is a music video generator that transforms any audio into stunning visual content using FFmpeg.
+Vibreon makes it effortless to create aesthetic edits, lofi loops, lyric videos, and social-ready content.

 ## High-level Overview